-The School of Public Health hosted in February 2017 the U.S. Department of State-sponsored Fulbright Global Health Innovations Seminar, which brought nearly 100 international scholars to campus.
+For the second year in a row, the School of Public Health hosted the Fulbright Global Health Innovations Seminar, which brought nearly 90 international Fulbright Program students to the Georgia State campus in March 2018.

 Participants were Fulbright foreign students from other countries studying in master’s or doctoral programs around the United States.
 The emphasis areas for the seminar included public health infrastructure, data and health disparities, and the public health/government relationship.